a11ywatch/accessibility-rs/README.md

 3. Clean architecure maybe the code gets merged into a browser one day.
 4. Improve Layout bounding accuracy to re-create leafs.

+## Contributing

+To help improve the rules the following needs to be done:

+1. Add the rule to the [Rules List](./RULES.md).
+1. Add the logic of handling the rule to [wcag_rule_map](./accessibility-rs/src/engine/rules/wcag_rule_map.rs) and the [id](./accessibility-rs/src/engine/rules/ids.rs).
+1. Add a unit test.

 ## About

 This crate is actively being developed.
 Some of the initial code is set as stubs until the feature is complete.